FMKolim/Freelance_Nexus/README.md

 To run all unit test cases, navigate to backendserver folder.
 Once there input "py .\manage.py test", all 26 tests will automatically be ran and its output displayed on the terminal.

-The super user information for django servers is:

-Username - ec20490@qmul.ac.uk
-Password - freelancenexus

-There were a handful of accounts that were made including:

-Email - ziggs@gmail.com
-Password - chinaone

-Email - darius@gmail.com
-Password - chinaone

-Email - trinity@gmail.com
-Password - chinaone